 The Cailiffs of Baghdad, Georgia Anisfield-Wolf Book Award for Fiction Indie booksellers' Indie Next Great Read Wisconsin Library Association Outstanding Achievement From W. W. Norton & Company

 "A rollicking tale that manages to speak seriously to the tragedy of ignorance and the damage caused by fear."--Rita Dove on behalf of the Anisfield-Wolf Book Award jury

 Narrator Gladys Cailiff is eleven years old in 1938 when a new schoolteacher turns Threestep, Georgia, upside down.
 Well-traveled Miss Spivey ditches the curriculum for a worldly and inclusive educational experience that involves readings from One Thousand Nights and a Night and reinvents the town's annual spring festival as a Baghdad Bazaar.
 Most everyone falls under Miss Spivey's spell, but not the local chapter of the KKK, which is enraged by her equal treatment of black students like genius young inventor Theo Boykin.
 On the night of the Baghdad Bazaar, all the town's demons break loose, prompting a night of death-defying storytelling that takes readers from a schoolroom in the South to the banks of the Tigris and back again.

 Now available in paperback and e-book.

-The Cailiffs of Baghdad, Georgia
+Praise for The Cailiffs of Baghdad, Georgia

 “Wonderfully seductive, one of those rare books you disappear into wholly.
 It’s joyous, shamelessly funny, heartbreaking, and page after page it gives you what you didn’t expect.
 This is a novel you’ll want to hand deliver to a friend.”